 The Social Security Act was signed into law in 1935.
 It established a system of retirement benefits for older persons and their survivors.
 With respect to a disability program, despite discussion about the need for a disability insurance program at that time, it was not included in the original Social Security Act.
 For twenty years there was a long discussion in both Congress and the executive agencies regarding a program for disabled workers.
 A series of incremental, compromise laws in 1952 and 1954 paved the way for the final passage of SSDI in 1956, which in itself was a compromise; the legislation limited benefits to individuals fifty and older, and included benefits for adult disabled children of retired or deceased insured workers, if the child was disabled before age 18; it did not, however, include benefits for the dependents of disabled workers.
 Other provisions in the 1956 amendments included a 6-month waiting period for receipt of disability benefits and an insured status requiring a recent and substantial attachment to the work force, both of which still exist today.

 The Social Security Amendments of 1958 expanded Social Security coverage to include benefits for dependents of disabled workers.
 Further changes were made with the enactment of the Social Security Amendments of 1960.
 These amendments removed the minimum age requirement of 50 years for disability insurance beneficiaries.
-The amendments also established a 9-month trial work period during which a disabled beneficiary could test his/her ability to work without suffering a loss of benefits.
+The amendments also established a 9-month trial work period during which a disabled beneficiary could test their ability to work without suffering a loss of benefits.

 The next major legislative change was the Social Security Amendments of 1965, which, among other changes, deleted the requirement that the impairment be of “long-continued and indefinite duration” and substituted in its place a requirement that the impairment “be expected to last for a continuous period of not less than 12 months.”
 The size and complexity of the program has continued to grow due to various demographic factors.
 Because of the increase of women in the workforce, more women than ever are now eligible for benefits.
 Also, the aging of the Baby Boomer generation, combined with an increase in the retirement age, has led to an increase in the disability rolls.
 SSA has reported that these changes represent a peak, and that it does not expect the program to continue to expand.